Jan 16 2025

 Reaching Loyal Audiences When and Where They’re Watching

-Surveys show that 7 out of 10 US adults are sports fans.
+More than two-thirds of Americans are sports fans.
 And people who watch sports aren’t going to catch a replay of the game once it hits Netflix in a few months—they’re going to watch it live.
 This is a valuable “guaranteed” audience upon which platforms and advertisers alike can place outsized value compared to other broadcasts (no wonder sports tend to dominate lists of the most-watched US broadcasts year after year).
 When brands want to ensure they are meeting a large, built-in audience all at once, there are few opportunities quite like live sports.

-Which is not to say that brands can’t benefit from advertising against other sports content, such as highlights, clips, and replays.
+Which is not to say that brands can’t benefit from advertising against other sports content, such as highlights, clips, and replays (more on this in a bit!).
 Those often represent prime contextual advertising opportunities, whether via contextual partners like Comscore and DoubleVerify, or with specific publishers such as the AP, Gannett, or (of course) ESPN.

 On the more local level, no matter what embarrassment, scandal, or years-long losing streak might afflict their favorite team, fans tend to “root root root for the home team” through thick and thin.
 For advertisers that want to geotarget, sporting events often post remarkable ratings in specific markets—and fan loyalty can translate to brand loyalty.
 No wonder organizations of all kinds pay out top dollars to be the official beerofficial pizzaofficial bankofficial cryptocurrency platform, or even official HR/payroll provider of your hometown team.